 You should use net working capital when you want to understand your company’s short-term financial strength.
 It’s a simple calculation that can tell you about your company’s ability to pay your current bills, such as vendor invoices and employee salaries.

-For assessing your company’s long-term health, you still need to look at all of your financial statements and other metrics, such as the debt-to-equity ratio, which includes fixed assets and long-term debt.
+For assessing your company’s long-term health, you still need to look at all of your financial statements and other metrics, like the debt-to-equity ratio, which includes fixed assets and long-term debt.

 Net Working Capital and Your Business